arcuru/eideticadb/examples/todo/README.md

 # Todo CLI App

-A simple command-line Todo application that demonstrates the usage of EideticaDB.
+A simple command-line Todo application that demonstrates the usage of Eidetica.

 ## Overview

-This Todo CLI application demonstrates how EideticaDB can be used to build a simple database-backed application.
+This Todo CLI application demonstrates how Eidetica can be used to build a simple database-backed application.
 The app allows you to:

 - Add new tasks to your todo list
 - Mark tasks as complete
 - List all tasks with their completion status

-All data is persisted to a local file using EideticaDB's InMemoryBackend with file serialization.
+All data is persisted to a local file using Eidetica's InMemoryBackend with file serialization.
 To specify which file it persists into, pass the option `--database-path /path/to/file.json`.

 ## Usage